pictus/viktor-docker/docs/laravel.md

 ## Installing Laravel
 After starting the container, you can directly install the latest version of [Laravel](https://laravel.com).
-But be careful, when installing Laravel, you must use `frankenphp-project (Viktor)` in a subdirectory of your project.
+But be careful, when installing Laravel, you must use `viktor-docker` in a subdirectory of your project.
 See submodule for more information.

 To install Laravel automatically and copy it into your project repository, run the following command: